 Voting members of the Academic Senate are as follows:

-All tenured and probationary faculty, all tenured and probationary librarian faculty, all counselor faculty unit employees, and elected representatives from non-tenure track faculty.
+Elected representatives from the tenured and tenure-track faculty, including librarians, counselors, and coaches, or all members of the tenured and tenure-track faculty, including librarians, counselors, and coaches, as specified in the Bylaws.

+Elected representatives from the lecturer faculty, including librarians, counselors, and coaches.

 1 1Incorporated by reference here are the CSU Trustees Statement on Collegiality and the Senate documents relating to shared governance, collegiality, and collective bargaining found in the Academic Senate CSU book “Policies and Procedures: Papers of the Academic Senate CSU” Volume II, 1999, pages 21-41.